IOR Africa

 Final Thoughts

 South Africa is on track to become one of Africa’s largest e-commerce hubs.
 The numbers show unstoppable growth — and businesses that move now will secure a long-term advantage.
-Yet challenges like infrastructure gaps, payment security, and compliance in tech and telecom imports remain.
+Yet challenges such as infrastructure gaps, payment security, and compliance in tech and telecom imports persist.

 Success depends on moving quickly while ensuring your operations remain compliant and efficient.